ltrgoddard/thesis/temp.markdown

 Leavis sees a decisive break, Prynne sees a development in a tradition, as his final paragraph makes clear:

-> The Victorian meditative poem was too crass in its sentimentalism, by
+> \singlespacing The Victorian meditative poem was too crass in its
-> and large, to remain adequate as an acknowledged model for
+> sentimentalism, by and large, to remain adequate as an acknowledged
-> twentieth-century technique; but in the structure of its world and its
+> model for twentieth-century technique; but in the structure of its
-> means of creating around it its own ambience—’scene-painting’, in
+> world and its means of creating around it its own
-> Mill’s phrase—it remains unexpectedly with us.
-Like Penelope in
+> ambience—‘scene-painting’, in Mill’s phrase—it remains unexpectedly
-> Stevens’s poem, the modern poet would hardly recognize a contingent
+> with us.
+Like Penelope in Stevens’s poem, the modern poet would hardly
-> event if he saw one, and least of all if he had been expecting
+> recognize a contingent event if he saw one, and least of all if he had
-> it.[^119]
+> been expecting it.[^119]

 \noindent That Prynne considers himself at least partially exempt from this last comment is suggested by the language used to set out the